 - Anatidae (ducks, mergansers, swans and geese, including brant)

 - Columbidae (doves and pigeons)

-- · Corvidae (American crow)
+- Corvidae (American crow)

 - Gruidae (cranes)

 - Rallidae (rails, coots and gallinules)

 - Scolopacidae (woodcock and snipe)

 Motorized vehicle means a vehicle that is self-propelled or possesses the ability to be self-propelled.
-This does not include vehicles moved solely by human power, motorized wheelchairs, an electric personal assisted mobility device or an electric assisted bicycle.
+This does not include vehicles moved solely by human power, motorized wheelchairs, or an electric personal assisted mobility device.